All Episodes

 Rush, you're letting him get away.

-DOJ, Department of Justice statistics, folks, the caller is right.
+DOJ, Department of Justice Statistics, folks, the caller is right.

-It just isn't the case.
+It just isn't.

 Now they are being murdered by other blacks in far greater numbers, but we're not supposed to talk about that.

-But anyway, I just don't want people to think that I'm I'm letting you run off the rails here uncorrected because the DOJ stats back him up.
+But anyway, I just don't want people to think that I'm letting you run off the rails here uncorrected because the DOJ stats back him up.

 Now, what's your point?

-But regardless, um, it I believe this is a whole this whole far false narrative was started and has been perpetuated by uh a fear of the left that they're worried that Hillary is not gonna get the vote that Obama got.
+But regardless, I believe this whole false narrative was started and has been perpetuated by a fear of the left that they're worried that Hillary is not going to get the vote that Obama got, especially in the context that Obama has done nothing for the African American society and everything has gotten worse under him.

-Um you said something to the effect of if these people really believe that cops are out there hunting them down, it might drive them to go commit some atrocity like that.
+You said something to the effect of if these people really believe that cops are out there hunting them down, it might drive them to go commit some atrocity like that.

 It's like the whole false story of Ferguson.

-Hands up, don't shoot it.
+Hands up, don't shoot.

 It didn't happen.